 Triglycerides are the most common type of fat in the body.
 They store excess energy from the food we eat.
 During digestion, our bodies break these down and transfer them to the cells via the bloodstream.
 Our bodies use some of this fat as energy and store the rest inside the cells.

 Cardiovascular disease is the number one cause of death worldwide.
-The World Health Organization (WHO) estimate that almost 18 million people died from the condition in 2016.
+The World Health Organization (WHO) estimate that almost

 The scientists found that changes to how DNA is packaged inside fat cells reduced the human body’s ability to turn “bad” fat into “good” fat.
 The results of the research now appear in the journal Genome Biology and Evolution.